mkingsnorth/nebula_generator_docs/docs/_build/html/_sources/3D/control_panel.rst.txt

 Depending on whether you are rendering in Eevee or Cycles, the following parameters expose the most frequently used settings when controlling the quality of the nebula image.

 .. tip::
-    These settings and more can be found on the standard |render properties| Tab as well, and are provided here for convenience.
+    These settings and more can be found on the standard Render Properties tab as well, and are provided here for convenience.

-.. |render properties| raw:: html

-   <a href="https://docs.blender.org/manual/en/latest/render/freestyle/render.html" target="_blank"><b>Render Properties</b></a>

 * **Render Engine**: Choose between Eevee and Cycles modes.
 Not sure which?
-See the :ref:`Tips` section.
+See the :ref:`FAQ` section.

     .. image:: ../_static/render_engine_setting.jpg
         :alt: Render Engine Setting